-- "gaussian" adds Gaussian (normal distribution) noise values with mean value A and standard deviation B. - "uniform" adds noise values uniformly distributed on range [A,B). - "salt" changes to value A a portion of pixels given by B.
+- "gaussian" adds Gaussian (normal distribution) noise values with mean value A and standard deviation B. - "white" adds independent uniformly distributed values on range [A,B). - "uniform" (synonym for "white") - "blue" adds "blue noise" uniformly distributed on range [A,B) but not independent; rather, they are chosen for good spectral properties for sampling and dither. - "salt" changes to value A a portion of pixels given by B.